qurusales/qurusales.github.io/_vendors/redhat.md

 layout: vendors
 menu: Red Hat
 title: Red Hat UK Premier Partner - enterprise Linux & open source subscriptions
-heading: Red Hat UK Premier Partner
+8ws: The world's leading open source company and community
 summary: Quru is a premier partner for Red Hat and leads on a number of infrastructure technologies including Ansible, OpenShift and Virtualisation.
-Quru will always give best advice and can reduce your infrastructure costs.
-8ws: The world's leading open source company and community
 tags:
   - vendor
 order: 9